ccosmincc/dfns-api-docs/advanced-topics/authentication/credentials/README.md

 ## Key Creds vs WebauthN creds

-`Key` credentials give extra flexibilty over `WebAuthn` to design signing to meet your needs.
+`Key` credentials give extra flexibility over `WebAuthn` to design signing to meet your needs.
 For example, you could choose to have a key without a passphrase (disabling MFA), to support scenarios where you don't want the user to have to interact with your application to sign a transaction.
 Or, as another example, you could build an integration with an authentication device that is not supported by WebAuthn.

 ## Security of Key Based Credentials